 Traveling Safely with Cremains

 This sort of journey is painful to take.
 Laying someone to rest, in a place they loved, can be a healing experience.
+You may even consider having a memorial diamond created from some of the ashes with a company like Eterneva.
 It still feels very final, though.
 If you’re going to a foreign country to scatter ashes, you may not have a support network there.
 This only makes it harder.

 If you’re anxious about traveling internationally with cremains, don’t be.
 People do it all the time.
 Airlines expect this and have provided systems to handle it.
 International laws and embassies, are available to answer any questions you have.
 Consulting with the proper authorities and planning will make your journey seamless.